BernardLerring/ALotToSwap/README.md

 ### Thanks

-- My Partner for being my UX companion for the site and for helping test it for me
+- My Partner for being my UX companion for the site and for helping test it for me.

 - My mentor for his feedback and encouragement throughout the project.